Home 中文

 Objective

-To analyze the asymmetry between the hemiplegic and non-hemiplegic sides of the pelvis in stroke patients and analyze the progressive changes in pelvic asymmetry during continuous walking.
+To analyze pelvic asymmetry between the hemiplegic and non-hemiplegic sides in stroke patients and to analyze the progressive changes in pelvic asymmetry during continuous walking.

 Methods

-A total of 25 stroke patients admitted to the Neurology Department of Beijing Bo'ai Hospital of China Rehabilitation Research Center, from October 2020 to September 2022 were enrolled.
-The enrolled patients underwent three-dimensional gait analysis, with the gait task being the maximum continuous walking distance.
+A total of 25 stroke patients admitted to the Neurology Department of Beijing Bo'ai Hospital, China Rehabilitation Research Center, from October 2020 to September 2022 were enrolled.
+All participants underwent three-dimensional gait analysis, during a task involving the maximum continuous walking distance.
 The entire gait cycle was divided into three phases: initial, middle, and terminal.
-The first three gait cycles were excluded.
-The pelvic angle (angle 1, A1) in the initial phase was the mean of the 4th to 6th gait cycles, while the terminal phase angle (A3) was the mean of the last three gait cycles before stopping.
-The middle phase angle (A2) was the mean of three consecutive pelvic angles between A1 and A3.
+The first three gait cycles were excluded from analysis.
+The pelvic angle (angle 1, A1) in the initial phase was calcuated as the mean of the 4th to 6th gait cycles, while the terminal phase angle (A3) represented the mean of the last three gait cycles before stopping.
+The middle phase angle (A2) was defined as the mean of three consecutive pelvic angles between A1 and A3.
 Based on walking distance, patients were divided into an indoor walking group (50-200 m) and an outdoor walking group (>200 m).
 Differences in pelvic joint angles (X-axis: anterior/posterior tilt; Y-axis: up/down obliquity; Z-axis: internal/external rotation) between the hemiplegic and non-hemiplegic sides were analyzed.
-The progressive trends of pelvic joint angles during continuous walking were assessed, and differences in these trends between patients with varying walking abilities were examined.
+The progressive trends in pelvic joint angles during continuous walking were assessed, and differences in these trends between patients with varying walking abilities were examined.
+Inter-group comparisons were conducted using t-test or double-associated sample rank-sum test.
+The repeated measures ANOVA of variance was used to analyze the changing trends of the same index of the pelvic joint at different time points.

 Results